CosmosOS/Cosmos/Docs/articles/Kernel/CGS.md

 `public static Canvas GetFullScreenCanvas(Mode mode)`: gets the instance of Canvas representing the complete screen in the specified mode

 `public static Canvas GetFullScreenCanvas()`: gets the instance of Canvas representing the complete screen in the best driver available on your platform

+You can also use specific canvas as the `SVGAIICanvas` or the `VBECanvas`

 # Canvas
 ## List of Properties of the Canvas class